Making Exercise Healthy Medicine

 and the AFEM - Academy of Functional Exercise Medicine

-Copyright & Reprint Instructions Protected by Copyscape Plagiarism Checker
+Copyright & Reprint Protected by Copyscape Plagiarism Checker

 Hello.
-You are on one page of my large, free, no-ad web site (DrBookspan.com), for information and tools and fun ways to make your life better, fitter, healthier.
-I worked years in experimental physiology, sports medicine, biomechanics, and related hard sciences.
-I developed these methods through years of research in the lab, collecting data on thousands of students and patients, and make my methods available for a better world.
+Welcome to this page on my large, free, no-ad web site DrBookspan, to make life better, fitter, healthier.
+I worked years in physiology, sports medicine, biomechanics, and related sciences.
+I developed these methods through years in the lab, collecting data on thousands of students and patients.
+I make my methods available for a better world.

-This article shows you how to quickly stop several major sources of injury and pain.
+This article shows how to stop a few common sources of injury and pain.
 Then you no longer will get the pain and your neck, shoulder, knees, and upper back can heal and you won't get stiff and sore in the first place.
-It summarizes common reasons why fitness - as an industry and fad practice - is often done in ways that are not healthy.

 Not all exercise is medicine.
 Not all medicine is healthy.
 We change that.
 It makes no sense to spend money on unhealthful "health food" and to cause tightness, poor posture, and injurious body mechanics by doing things you call "exercising for health."
 It also is not helpful to "go do exercise" then use injurious movement habits to do "real life" the rest of the day.
 Much cost, time, and worry currently spent in medical treatments are unnecessary, and often unhealthful.
 Get better and the world will be better.